JLasc/Liri-Bot/README.md

     - Date of the event

-- `movie-this` This command will return your specified movie utilizing the OMDB API.
+- `movie-this [movie name]` This command will return your specified movie utilizing the OMDB API.
 This command will return the following:

     - Title of the movie
     - Year